MichaIng/DietPi-Docs/docs/install.md

               apt install linux-headers-amd64
               ```

-        2. Installation of the Virtualbox extension pack on a Linux host system
+        2. Installation of the VirtualBox extension pack on a Linux host system
            Following is the description of a manual installation (you need to change this depending on the actual VirtualBox release):

              ```sh